walseb/fir/getting_started.md

 To build the documentation, we use Haddock.
 The `haddock` executable should be in the PATH, at it is bundled with GHC.
 Start building the documentation by running

 ```
-> cabal haddock --haddock-options="--expose-all" --enable-documentation
+> cabal haddock --haddock-options="--show-all --hyperlinked-source" --enable-documentation
 ```

-The flag `--expose-all` builds the documentation for all modules in FIR, including the internal ones.
+The flag `--show-all` builds the documentation for all modules in FIR, including the internal ones.
+The flag `--hyperlinked-source` allows the source code to be browsed through haddock, including hyperlinking identifiers whenever possible.
 The flag `--enable-documentation` builds the documentation for all the dependencies.

-Upon completion, the documentation can be found in `fir/dist-newstyle/build/{arch}/{ghc-version}/{fir-version}/{doc}/{html}/{fir}/`; start browsing with `index.html`.
+Upon completion, the documentation can be found in `fir/dist-newstyle/build/{arch}/{ghc-version}/{fir-version}/doc/html/fir/`; start browsing with `index.html`.

 <a name="examples"></a>